Adversarial Examples in the Physical World: A Survey: Classify Physical Adversarial Examples

 \subsection{The Manufacturing Process Oriented PAEs}

-As we mentioned before, the first special process that makes physical attacks different from digital ones is the manufacturing process, which decides the conformation of the physical adversarial examples.
+As aforementioned, the first special process that makes physical attacks different from digital ones is the manufacturing process, which decides the conformation of the physical adversarial examples.
 As for categorizing the manufacturing process-oriented PAEs, there could be several principles, such as material-driven (categorizing the PAEs via the differences among materials), and task-driven (categorizing the PAEs via the applied tasks).
-While considering the practicality of physical scenarios and scalability to future studies, we divide the manufacturing process-oriented PAEs into 2 categories, \ie, touchable attacks and untouchable attacks, where the former indicates that the generated adversarial examples could be touched by hands and the latter could not.
+While considering the practicality of physical scenarios and scalability to future studies, we divide the manufacturing process-oriented PAEs into 2 categories that are significantly different in modeling, \ie, touchable attacks and untouchable attacks, where the former indicates that the generated adversarial examples could be touched by hands and the latter could not.